f-me/carma-public/README.md

 Jobs run in an auto-removed container, so at the moment you may only use them to test that the build finishes successfully.

+### Docker bundle

+*This is an EXPERIMENTAL workflow*

+If you build the frontend and the backend Docker image, you can also build a bundle image containing both:

+    cd srv/
+    docker build -t carma-bundle .

+CaRMa server executable inside the container is located at `/usr/local/bin/carma`.

+This is what [`build_bundle`][ci-config] CI step does.

+Alternatively, you may skip building CaRMa altogether and just pick an image from [formalmethods/carma-bundle][hub-bundle] repo on Docker Hub.

+To run the bundle, use [carma-bundle.yml][] Docker Compose file, which combines a CaRMa bundle and PostgreSQL.

+Required steps:

+1. Create carma-db-data volume using docker/dev-pg-9.3 container.

+2. Clone [carma-configs][] and edit CaRMa configs path in `volumes:` section of [carma-bundle.yml][].

+The command to run the bundle is

+    docker-compose -f docker/carma-bundle.yml up

 ## Running